haseeb-cb/fundamentals-of-gis/Content/4_theory.md

 ![](https://docs.qgis.org/3.28/en/_images/selectbylocation.png)
 - **Intersect**: Tests whether a geometry intersects another.
 Returns 1 (true) if the geometries spatially intersect (share any portion of space - overlap or touch) and 0 if they don’t.
 In the picture above, this will return circles 1, 2 and 3.

-_Contain_

-Returns 1 (true) if and only if no points of b lie in the exterior of a, and at least one point of the interior of b lies in the interior of a.
+- **Contain**: Returns 1 (true) if and only if no points of b lie in the exterior of a, and at least one point of the interior of b lies in the interior of a.
 In the picture, no circle is returned, but the rectangle would be if you would look for it the other way around, as it contains circle 1 completely.
 This is the opposite of _are within_.

-_Disjoint_

-Returns 1 (true) if the geometries do not share any portion of space (no overlap, not touching).
+- **Disjoint**: Returns 1 (true) if the geometries do not share any portion of space (no overlap, not touching).
 Only circle 4 is returned.

-_Equal_

-Returns 1 (true) if and only if geometries are exactly the same.
+- **Equal**: Returns 1 (true) if and only if geometries are exactly the same.
 No circles will be returned.

 _Touch_